DEFENDING UTAH SOUNDS THE ALARM

 After a pause, Commissioner Gardner said “No” and then immediately changed the subject, AGAIN.

 In the same interview Kane County commissioner, Doug Heaton, called in.
-I will give him credit, because unlike Commissioner Gardner, Commissioner Heaton addressed the issue and fully admitted to the Agenda 21 aspects saying,
+We will give him credit, because unlike Commissioner Gardner, Commissioner Heaton addressed the issue and fully admitted to the Agenda 21 aspects saying,

 “You got to do what can get done politically”